sschleemilch/slimline.nvim/README.md

   -- `<component>.sep` can be used to overwrite the global 'sep.left' and `sep.right`
   -- `<component>.hl = { primary = ..., secondary = ...}` can be used to overwrite global ones
   -- `<component>.follow` can point to another component name to follow its style (e.g. 'progress' following 'mode' by default).
-Follow can be disabled by setting it to `false` configs = {
+Follow can be disabled by setting it to `false`
+  -- `<component>.trunc_width` can be used to hide a component completely once the window width drops below that value configs = {
     mode = {
       verbose = false, -- Selects the `verbose` format